-Have served as an officer of the International Association for Literary Journalism Studies since June of 2010.
+I have served as an officer of the International Association for Literary Journalism Studies since June of 2010.
 The IALJS is a multi-disciplinary learned society whose essential purpose is the encouragement and improvement of scholarly research and education in literary journalism.
 For the purposes of scholarly delineation, our definition of literary journalism is "journalism as literature" rather than "journalism about literature."
-As an officer, manage and update the association's official website and assist with the development of an annual conference and twice-yearly professional journal and annual conference that brings together top literary journalism educators from around the globe.
+As an officer, I manage and update the association's official website and assist with the development of a twice-yearly professional journal and annual conference that brings together top literary journalism educators from around the globe.

 The mission of the International Association for Literary Journalism Studies is the improvement of scholarly research and education in literary journalism/reportage—not journalism about literature but journalism that is literature.
 To accomplish this, the association's activities include: encouraging critical and cross-cultural scholarly research and inquiry in the field of literary journalism; enhancing the standards of content and instruction in literary journalism courses; promoting a sense of public service and professional responsibility among both scholars and practitioners of literary journalism; fostering close and continuing relationships between academe and the profession; and increasing the understanding and awareness among professionals and academics of the importance of literary journalism—a genre also known around the world as literary reportage, narrative journalism, creative non-fiction, the New Journalism, Jornalismo Literário, el periodismo literario, Bao Gao Wen Xue, literary non-fiction, and narrative non-fiction.

 I was an early adviser and editorial consultant to Beacon, a platform that let writers connect with readers that value their work.
 Beacon, which launched in the second half of 2013, was part of Y Combinator’s Winter 2014 class.
 As an adviser, I recruited high-quality and -profile independent journalists with expertise on topics of interest to readers.